 Sun Joe Model SWJ800E Electric Pole Chain Saw

-Sun Joe are fast earning a reputation for the go to brand for outdoor garden power tools and this electric pole saw is another notable addition to their range.
+Sun Joe is fast earning a reputation for the go-to brand for outdoor garden power tools and this electric pole saw is another notable addition to their range.

 The pole fully extended at 8.7 feet provides around 15 feet of overhead reach and is combined with a 6.5 amp motor that has the ability to cut branches that are up to 7.5 inches in thickness.